anthonyjdella/automated-job-web-scraping/README.md

 1. **Node.js**

    Node.js is a cross-platform JavaScript environment for executing JavaScript code server-side (rather than client-side).
    It is a useful language for asynchronous I/O, or processing that permits other processing to continue before the transmission has finished.
-To learn more about Node.js visit this [link] (https://nodejs.org/api/index.html).
+To learn more about Node.js visit this [link](https://nodejs.org/api/index.html).

 2. **Puppeteer**